 The field was described as being owned & operated by private interests.

 The 1945 Haire Publishing Company Airport Directory (according to Chris Kennedy)

 said the field was owned & operated by the Springfield Aviation Company,

 and the airport managers were Graig (sic) Isbell & Gelder Lockwood.

 It was still labeled "Springfield" on the October 1946 Cincinnati Sectional Chart (according to Chris Kennedy).

-However, the airport was apparently renamed "Southwest" at some point in the next two years,
+However, the airport was apparently renamed "Southwest" at some point in the next 2 years,

 as that is how it was labeled on the September 1948 Cincinnati Sectional Chart (courtesy of Chris Kennedy).

 The airport's name was probably changed to differentiate it from the larger former military airport to the north of Springfield,

 Southwest Airport was depicted as having a 3,000' unpaved runway.